nix-community/nix-ld/README.md

 A full example is shown in `./examples/masterpdfeditor.nix`.
 In [nix-autobahn](https://github.com/Lassulus/nix-autobahn) there is also a script called `nix-autobahn-ld` that automates generating shell expressions.

+## Known Issues

+### LD_LIBRARY_PATH is inherited by child processes

+nix-ld currently rewrites NIX_LD_LIBRARY_PATH to LD_LIBRARY_PATH.
+This can lead to problems if program loaded with this loader executes a normal binary that should not receive those libraries.
+It might be possible in future redirect execution back to nix-ld after the real library loader has performed its work by changing the entry point in memory to fix this.

+## FAQ

+### How to find libraries for my executables?

+You can use tools like [nix-autobahn](https://github.com/Lassulus/nix-autobahn) or use [nix-index](https://github.com/bennofs/nix-index)

+### Why not set LD_LIBRARY_PATH directly instead of NIX_LD_LIBRARY_PATH?

+LD_LIBRARY_PATH affects all programs, which can inject the wrong libraries in correct build nix application that have an RPATH set in their executable.

+### Does this work on non-NixOS system?

+No. Normal Linux distributions will have their own link-loader.
+Replacing those with nix-ld will break the system.